intuit/LocationManager/README.md

     	pod 'INTULocationManager'

 2. Run `pod install` from Terminal, then open your app's `.xcworkspace` file to launch Xcode.
-3.	`#import INTULocationManager.h` wherever you want to use it.
+3.	`#import "INTULocationManager.h"` wherever you want to use it.

 **Manually from GitHub**